-Thoracoscopy is introduction of an endoscope into the pleural space.
+Thoracoscopy is a procedure in which an endoscope is introduced to visualize the pleural space.
 Thoracoscopy can be used for visualization (pleuroscopy) or for surgical procedures.

 Surgical thoracoscopy is more commonly referred to as video-assisted thoracoscopic surgery (VATS).